 AddressGround Floor, 21 Gough Street, Central, Hong Kong

 It's almost impossible to pick one Cantonese restaurant in Hong Kong – even Michelin can't get it down to more than a few dozen.
 You really can't go wrong; from the high-class hotel eateries to working class neighborhood restaurants.

 One of our favorites is Kau Kee right in the heart of Central.
-Aimed at locals rather than tourists, the cheap, noodle and rice dishes here deliver a classic Cantonese menu and are proof that you would be wasting your money spending a fortune on Hong Kong food.
+Aimed at locals rather than tourists, the cheap noodle and rice dishes here deliver a classic Cantonese menu and are proof that you would be wasting your money spending a fortune on Hong Kong food.
 These basic neighborhood diners make the best flavors in town.
-With strip lighting and stools there's little to recommend the interior but once you dig into the BBQ pork and rice or beef brisket you'll never look back.
+With strip lighting and stools, there's little to recommend about the interior, but once you dig into the BBQ pork and rice or beef brisket, you'll never look back.